SahilAgr/Scrabble/out/production/Scrabble/README.md

 The new project should now be visible in the Package Explorer.
 All the files mentioned above should be in that project.
 Run the main method inside the BoardFrame class to play the game.

-In set up, you will be prompted with a choice how how many players, and then how many AI players.
+In set up, you will be prompted with a choice to choose what kind of board you want to play on.
+They are: a standard scrabble board, a piece I like to call modern art, and a board where you will get SO MANY points.
+You then have a choice how how many players, and then how many AI players.

 The game ends after 1 full turn cycle with the letterbag being empty.
+(We never actually tested this.
+I hope it works.)

 Click on a letter to place or test your word.
 More on that later.

 Click on the menu at the top to either pass, shuffle, or read the help module.
+(There are some other options - more on those latter).

 As for place: you either have the chance test your word, or to place it.
 Functionally they are very similar - test simply removes your letters afterwards and lets you know how many points you wouldve got, if valid.